jasonkeene/wat/content/posts/uprobes-and-bpf.md

 Uprobes is a capability of the Linux kernel to add instrumentation to any instruction in user-space.
 It functions in a similar way to ptrace.
-It uses the same software interrupt mechanism and the uprobe handlers can even receive `pt_regs` as an argument which is the ptrace registers struct.
+It uses the same interrupt mechanism as ptrace to halt the program.
+It writes a software interrupt (a breakpoint) into the program's text.
+Additionally, the uprobe handlers receives `pt_regs` as an argument which is the ptrace registers struct.
 Where it differs significantly from ptrace is that it operates on files vs processes.
 You set a uprobe at a certain offset in an executable file.
 This might seem strange, however, it offers some benefits.
 For instance, you can instrument multiple instances of a program at once.
-You can also instrument a .so that is dynamically linked to by multiple other programs.
+You can also instrument a shared object that is dynamically linked to by multiple other programs.
 You don't need to instrument these programs individually.
 A good example would be the function `accept` which is defined in libc.
 Almost all programs that accept connections would use this function to do so. uprobes also provides a filtering mechanism for reducing the set of events quickly.
 This can be used to filter out events from programs you are not interested in.

 Let's see what the execution flow looks like for uprobes: